Battle of Santa Cruz de Tenerife (1657): Aftermath

 The Spanish treasure from Mexico had been unloaded and secured ashore.
 Blake was unable to seize it but it was also temporarily unavailable to the government in Madrid.
 According to historian John Barratt, the battle was a major victory and one of Blake's greatest exploits; he had penetrated a heavily defended harbour, burnt twelve Spanish ships and captured another five which were later destroyed.
 Blake's force had suffered 48 men killed and 120 wounded.

 News of the battle reached England the following month, where it was inaccurately presented as a victory over 16 Spanish galleons.
 On 28 May, Parliament voted to reward Blake with a jewel worth £500, which was equivalent to the reward voted to General Thomas Fairfax for his victory at the Battle of Naseby in 1645.
 Stayner was knighted by Oliver Cromwell.
 Blake received orders to return home in June.
 He made one further voyage to Salé in Morocco, where he succeeded in concluding a treaty to secure the release of English slaves.
-He returned to Cadiz in mid-July and handed command of the fleet to his flag captain, John Stoakes.
+He returned to Cádiz in mid-July and handed command of the fleet to his flag captain, John Stoakes.
 Leaving nineteen ships to maintain the blockade, Blake sailed for England with eleven ships, most in need of repair.
 However, Blake's health was in terminal decline.
 Worn out by his years of campaigning, he died aboard his flagship the George on 7 August 1657 as his fleet approached Plymouth Sound.

 The victory boosted the image of Cromwell's navy throughout Europe.
-Some of the Santa Cruz plate was captured when a hired Dutch ship was seized as it attempted to break the blockade of Cadiz.
+Some of the Santa Cruz plate was captured when a hired Dutch ship was seized as it attempted to break the blockade of Cádiz.
 Eventually, Egües and Centeno transported the treasure to Spain on 28 March 1658 (Gregorian calendar).
 King Philip congratulated them for what was perceived by Spain as a victory (the safe delivery of the treasure) and awarded them rents of 2,000 and 1,500 ducats respectively.